Learn SQL Basics

 Some tables in a dataset might share data.
 For instance you might keep a list of Christmas cards written to and received from your friends.
 This table would probably have the same names in it that your Contacts table did and you could use these tables together.
 Other tables in your dataset might have nothing to do with any other tables.
 You might have a table for your Pokemon card collection, e.g., and have all your cards organized in it.
 Unless you shared your cards with your friends, there would probably be no reason to use your Contacts table with your Pokemon table.

-Data.world allows one more level of organization of data source and that is the project.
+In addition to datasets, data.world also has a projects resource.
 Projects can contain multiple datasets and give you the ability to use them together in new and more powerful ways than a standard dataset would.

 Now that you know where the data is stored you need to know how to get it out.
-By far the most common language used to retrieve data from dataset is SQL.
+By far the most common language used to retrieve data from a dataset is SQL.
 If you want to use it to get information from a computer you have to phrase your request in a specific way called a query.
 Queries are broken up into smaller pieces called clauses.
 Each clause contains one or more words called keywords.
-Clauses are written in a specific order called its syntax.
+A clause is written in a specific order called its syntax.
 It isn’t enough just to use the right words in your query, you also have to use the correct syntax for your clauses so that the computer will be able to process the query.
 For example, when you want to get a list of all the names in your address book you can’t just type a sentence like:

 Get all the names out of my address book